 Toyota Dashboard Lights & Symbols

-Understanding Toyota Dashboard Symbols: Your Vehicle’s Communication System
+Understanding Toyota Dashboard Symbols and Meanings: Your Vehicle’s Communication System

-Toyota vehicle symbols are key to talking to your car.
+Toyota vehicle symbols are key to receiving information from your car.
 They tell you about your car’s health and performance.
 Knowing these symbols helps keep your car running well and fixes problems fast.

 Color-Coded Warning System Explained

-Toyota’s dashboard lights use colors to show how urgent a message is:
+Toyota’s dashboard lights use colors to show how urgent a message is.
+You’ll see the color of each light in its section of this guide.

-- Yellow lights: These mean service is needed later
+- Yellow lights: These mean service is needed soon, but the vehicle is safe to drive.

 ![]() |